 Either the MN or the SN can generate and send a RAN visible QoE configuration to the UE.
-The node that has initially configured a UE in NR-DC with an RVQoE configuration can modify and release the RVQoE configuration as long as this node serves the UE.
+Only the gNB that configured the UE with a QoE measurement configuration can generate the corresponding RVQoE measurement configuration.
+The node that has initially configured a UE in NR-DC with an RVQoE configuration can modify and release the RAN visible QoE configuration as long as this node serves the UE.
 The UE may send RAN visible QoE reports to the network using either SRB4 or SRB5.
-In addition, the node that received a RAN visible QoE report can forward it to the other node (the SN or the MN).
-RAN visible QoE reports can be sent over the same as the QoE reports pertaining to the same QoE reference.
+In addition, the node that received a RAN visible QoE report can forward it to the other gNB (the SN or the MN).
+RAN visible QoE reports can be sent over the same leg as the QoE reports pertaining to the same QoE reference, or over the other leg.

+When the RVQoE-configuring gNB receives a RAN visible QoE report and determines that the non-RVQoE-configuring gNB provides the bearer(s) for the application session, the RVQoE-configuring gNB indicates that to the non-RVQoE-configuring gNB.
+The non-RVQoE-configuring gNB can then, if needed, indicate to the RVQoE-configuring gNB its preferences with respect to the reporting path for RAN visible QoE reports and its preferred RAN visible QoE configuration parameters.